sbt/sbt-eclipse/README.md

 - Add sbteclipse to the plugin definition file:

   - Version 6.x+ will only support SBT 1.0+ when it is released.
-Use 5.2.4 or older for previons versions of SBT
+Use 5.2.4 or older for previous versions of SBT

 ```
 addSbtPlugin("com.typesafe.sbteclipse" % "sbteclipse-plugin" % "5.2.4")